Affordable Real Estate Development

 RECENT AND CURRENT PROJECTS

-Our most recent venture was the new construction of four houses on previously vacant lots in the Newhallville neighborhood.
+A recent venture we embarked on was the new construction of four houses on previously vacant lots in the Newhallville neighborhood.
 These new homes are near other projects that NHS has completed in recent years and serves to bring new homeowners into this neighborhood.

 44 Lilac Street